List of 500cc/MotoGP riders who set a fastest lap

 Valentino Rossi holds the record for the most MotoGP/500cc fastest laps with 76 during his career.

 Grand Prix motorcycle racing is the premier championship of motorcycle road racing, which has been divided into three classes: MotoGP, Moto2, and Moto3.
 Former classes that have been discontinued include 350cc, 250cc, 125cc, 50cc/80cc, MotoE, and Sidecar.
 The premier class is MotoGP, which was formerly known as the 500cc class.
-The Grand Prix Road-Racing World Championship was established in 1949 by the sport's governing body, the Fédération Internationale de Motocyclisme (FIM), and is the oldest motorsport World Championship.
+The Grand Prix Road-Racing World Championship was established in 1949 by the sport's governing body, the Fédération Internationale de Motocyclisme (FIM), and is the oldest motorsport world championship in existence.

 Valentino Rossi holds the record for the most race fastest laps recorded in the premier 500cc/MotoGP class with 76.
-Marc Márquez is second with 72 fastest laps, and Giacomo Agostini is third with 70 fastest laps.
+Marc Márquez is second with 75 fastest laps, and Giacomo Agostini is third with 70 fastest laps.